 People divorce for all kinds of reasons and each case has an individual story to tell.
-Sometimes it takes the form of a gradual breakdown, spouses often separate ahead of time, and occasionally one party simply up and leaves.
+Sometimes it takes the form of a gradual breakdown, other times, spouses separate well ahead of the actual divorce.
+And occasionally, one party simply up and leaves.
 This is where abandonment becomes a factor.

 What Constitutes Abandonment In Oregon?